 Elements Performance criteria Critical aspects of evidence 9.1 Establish design brief 9.1.1 Site and plant specifications are obtained and reviewed to establish the system requirements.
 Accessing and interpreting relevant information 9.1.2 Classification of the area is obtained from the hazardous area layout drawings or other classification documents.
 Accessing and interpreting relevant information 9.1.3 Organizational policies and specifications for hazardous area electrical systems are obtained or established with the appropriate personnel.
-Accessing and interpreting relevant information 9.2 .2 Design system and installation 9.2.1 Safety, functional and economic considerations are incorporated in system design.
+Accessing and interpreting relevant information 9.2 Design system and installation 9.2.1 Safety, functional and economic considerations are incorporated in system design.
 Providing design options and justifications including hazard risk, functionality and economic considerations.
 9.2.2 Design complies with all hazardous area requirements and includes specifications and all other necessary documentation for explosion-protected equipment, accessories and wiring systems.
 Providing design options and justifications including hazard risk, functionality and economic considerations.
-9.3 3 Check and finalise 9.3.1 design Design is checked under established procedures for compliance with all relevant requirements.
+9.3 Check and finalise design 9.3.1 Design is checked under established procedures for compliance with all relevant requirements.
 Following checking and documentation procedures.
-9.3.2 Design is submitted for appropriate organizational approval and, where Following checking and
+9.3.2 Design is submitted for appropriate organizational approval and, where applicable, statutory or regulatory approval.

-Elements Performance criteria Critical aspects of evidence applicable, statutory or regulatory approval. documentation procedures.
-9.3.3 Approved copies of design documents are issued for retention in the verification dossier, in accordance with established procedures and requirements.
 Following checking and documentation procedures.
+9.3.3 Approved copies of design documents are issued for retention in the verification dossier, in accordance with established procedures and Following checking and documentation procedures.